Client API

 How can i disconnect a user from a device?

-Start the client with the -a argument (see below) and then right click on the In-Use device and select Disconnect from User
+Right click on the In-Use device and select Disconnect from User

 Can i use the client inside a Docker container?